collapsed-stacks/startups/questions/3032/getting-to-know-the-market-industry.md

 - tagged: `market-research`, `target-market`
 - score: 5

-<p>I am trying to find market and industry statistics about financial results.
-I would like to know industry and market trends for the past fiscal year, is there a way to get a hold of these documents online?</p>
+I am trying to find market and industry statistics about financial results.
+I would like to know industry and market trends for the past fiscal year, is there a way to get a hold of these documents online?

 ## Answer 3362